Table of contents

 Possible Itineraries

-Most people complete this backpacking trip in 2-3 days.
-There is an option to connect Henry Forks Lake Loop to Red Castle Lakes to make for a longer backpacking trip.
+There is an option to connect Henry Forks Lake Loop to Red Castle Lakes for a longer trip.
 That said, the connecting trails can be very hard to follow and non-existent at times.
 It’ll require excellent navigation skills, following cairns/blazes, and using GPS as you hike past the Lake Hessie turnout.
 The view from the top of this pass is stunning, but we would only recommend this route for experienced backpackers.

-Lower Red Castle Lake and Red Castle Lake are beautiful and fairly easy to access via well traveled trails.
+Lower Red Castle Lake and Red Castle Lake are beautiful and fairly accessible via well traveled trails.
 There is an option to continue even farther to Upper Red Castle Lake, but that will require a very challenging traverse over boulder fields and loose scree along the west slope of Red Castle Lake.
 There are a few cairns and signs from other hikers, but for the most part the route to Upper Red Castle Lake is completely off trail, and we really only recommend it to confident experts.

 Two Day Itinerary